guyellis/gremlin-katas/README.md

 g.V(marko).out('knows').has('age', gt(30)).values('name')
 ```

 ### (CR) Check how many vertices there are in the graph.
-Create a new vertex with the name "john" and an age of 40.
-(This label will be `person`.)
+Create a new `person` vertex with the name "john" and an age of 40.
 Confirm that there is now one more vertex in the graph.

 ```
 g.V().count()